Hornets hold on for crucial 102-99 win over Pistons

 “I don’t know the extent, the days.
 We have not confirmed that yet,” coach James Borrego said before the game.
 “What that means, for us down the road, I don’t know.
 He is out tonight, and we’ll just take it from here.”

-Terry Rozier scored 18 points for Charlotte and Caleb Martin added 17.
+Rozier scored 18 points for Charlotte and Caleb Martin added 17.

 Sekou Doumbouya scored 20 points for the Pistons.